Chariot Carving – 12th Century

 2) Prologue Three – Krishna Tells A Story – introduces the Dharma.
 One of the essential purposes of the book is to present the Dharma.
 Dharma could mean our religion, our occupation and our duty to family and society.
 On a deeper level Dharma means who we are, the Path we are on, and our relationship to God and the world around us., What does Dharma mean for you?
 What role did it’s teachings (or any aspects of religion or spirituality) play in your upbringing?
 What was the point of Krishna’s story?

 4) Chapter 1 also introduces us to the Vedas.
 Veda means knowledge.
 The Vedic literatures are extensive.
 Many spiritual teachers of India also consider the Bible, Koran, and other such books as part of the Vedic literatures.
-What books and stories have help shaped your thoughts and provided insights to your own life’s journey?
+What books and stories have helped shaped your thoughts and provided insights to your own life’s journey?

 7) The Mahabharata tells us of many sages.
 What holy persons or wise persons have played a role in your life?
 Tell about a person who has inspired you.

-8) In Chapter 8 the Pandavas travel on pilgrimage for over four years.
+8) In Exile, Chapter 8, the Pandavas travel on pilgrimage for over four years.
 Tirtha means holy place or place of pilgrimage.
 India has many such places that people visit for spiritual inspiration.
 The various religious traditions all have their holy places.
 Is there a special place where you go?
 What makes it special?

 12) How does the story Bhismadev tells in Chapter 14, tie in and sheds light on what happened in the beginning of the book after the events in Prologue Two?